-If you're in charge of writing your nonprofit’s annual report, you're probably juggling at least three pressures at once: what the board wants to see, what funders expect to hear, and what your program staff are actually witnessing on the ground.
+Writing a nonprofit annual report means holding three different pressures at once: what the board wants to see, what funders expect to hear, and what your program staff are witnessing on the ground.

 The Real Challenge in How to Write an Annual Report

-Community-centered work is complex: funding restrictions, program changes, shifting needs.
-But annual reports often try to compress all of that into one page—or worse, one headline.
+Community-centered work is genuinely complex; funding restrictions, program changes, shifting needs across different populations.
+But annual reports often try to compress all of that into one page, or worse, one headline.

 This usually shows up in: